 It is often difficult to figure out whether it is worth pursuing a master's degree .
 It is, of course, a highly individual decision.
 But there are still many factors that need to be addressed when you have completed an undergraduate course.

 What to study?

-The first thing you should pay special attention to is what you intend to study.
-It may seem logical to continue studying what you studied at an undergraduate level.
+The first thing you should pay attention to is what you intend to study.
+It may seem logical to continue studying what you have studied at an undergraduate level.
 But do your career goals fit in with this subject choice?
 Are you passionate about this subject?
-What are the career paths like for people who graduate with a master's degree in this subject?
+What are the career paths for people who graduate with a master's degree in this subject?
 These are all worthy considerations.

 There's nothing wrong with education for education's sake.
 And studying a completely different discipline - going from architecture to philosophy, for example - may offer you a riveting educational experience.

 But a more forward-looking perspective should not be neglected.
 This is not to say that studying philosophy is a waste of time ( because it is not ); that's what you're getting your money's worth.

 Funding your studies

 When you finish your undergraduate studies, you will be saddled with hefty student debt and the idea of adding a little more.
 Indeed, the costs of a master's degree can really add up.
 There is the price of the course itself, books, accommodation, food, clothes and going out expenses.

 If you intend to do a full-time course and not take up any employment, then you may have a bank loan.
 Otherwise, applying for scholarship or scholarship is something to keep in mind, or perhaps doing an online course so you can have more flexibility while you study.